[?] Subscribe To This Site

 One such service is NYMEX Direct which gives remote users, who may be thousands of miles away in another country and time zone, access to real-time futures and options data and relevant news from other global exchanges.

-In addition you they offer interactive charts with drawing tools and technical indicators.
+In addition, they offer interactive charts with drawing tools and technical indicators.

-There is also a facility which allows you to take data from the application and manage it elsewhere, for example, in Microsoft Excel.
+There is also a facility that allows you to take data from the application and manage it elsewhere, for example, in Microsoft Excel.

 And because the browser is in-built you can visit other websites without closing down the NYMEX Direct application.